Jack Webb: Mark VII Limited production

+Emergency!

 Later in the 1971–72 season, Webb and Cinader launched Emergency!, which focused on the fictional Station 51 Rescue Squad of the L.A.
 County Fire Department, and its work in coordination with the emergency department staff of the fictional Rampart General Hospital.
 LACoFD's paramedic program was among the first paramedic services in the United States.
 Webb cast his ex-wife, Julie London, as well as her second husband and Dragnet ensemble player Bobby Troup, as Rampart's Chief Nurse of The Emergency Room, Dixie McCall and Dr. Joe Early, respectively, with Randolph Mantooth and Kevin Tighe playing paramedics, John Gage and Roy DeSoto and Robert Fuller playing Dr. Kelly Brackett, Rampart's Chief of Emergency Medicine.

 Emergency! ran as part of NBC's Saturday-night lineup for six entire seasons, and it was a hugely popular series, sometimes winning its time slot against CBS's popular Saturday-night comedy block, which included All in the Family.
 The series came to an end in 1977, but it spawned a series of telefilms that ran until 1979.
 Webb's company and Universal also contracted with animator Fred Calvert to produce a spin-off Saturday-morning cartoon show for NBC titled Emergency +4, which ran for three seasons (the last in reruns) and featured the paramedics Gage and DeSoto assisted by four youngsters and their three pets.
 The franchise was also credited in performing a social good in easing acceptance of the emergency medical service and encouraging communities to establish the service locally.

 Emergency! was Webb's last sustained success.
 Of the remaining series his company produced, the only two that lasted longer than one season were Hec Ramsey, a two-season component of the NBC Mystery Movie wheel series that featured former Have Gun – Will Travel star Richard Boone as a pioneering forensic scientist in the Old West, and Project UFO, an anthology based on the investigations into UFOs as compiled by Project Bluebook that also ran for two seasons beginning in 1978.
-In 1977, he quit Universal Studios, and set up Mark VII Limited independently, signing a distribution deal with Worldvision Enterprises, and set up offices in the Samuel Goldwyn Studios.
+Webb left Universal in 1977 and moved production offices of the Independent Mark VII Limited to the Samuel Goldwyn Studio and signed a distribution deal with Worldvision Enterprises.